heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 }
 ```

-`saplHttp()` is `io.sapl.spring.config.SaplHttpSecurityConfigurer.saplHttp()`.
+`saplHttp()` is `io.sapl.spring.pep.http.servlet.SaplHttpSecurityConfigurer.saplHttp()`.
 The configurer pulls `SaplAuthorizationManager`, `SaplAccessDeniedHandler`, and `SaplHttpPepFilter` from the application context.
 All three are deployed by `AuthorizationManagerConfiguration` as `@ConditionalOnMissingBean` beans, so applications can override any of them by declaring their own bean of the same type.

 ### Reactive Wiring